ignacio-mrtz/ml-zoomcamp/zoomcamp_capstone_project/README.md

-Problem Description: Predicting On-Time Delivery in International E-Commerce
+Predicting On-Time Delivery in International E-Commerce

+Problem Description:

 In this project, the primary objective is to develop a machine learning model capable of predicting whether products shipped by an international e-commerce company will be delivered on time.
 By predicting whether a shipment will be delivered on time, we aim to proactively address potential delays and improve the overall efficiency of the delivery system. .
 This problem arises from the critical need to enhance customer satisfaction and optimize the logistics and supply chain processes.

 Data:

-To achieve this goal, we will train our model with the following dataset: data/link Each row of the dataset contains information about a sale(customer information, detailed product specifications, and logistics information)
+To achieve this goal, we will train our model with the following dataset: [data/ecom-shipping]([URL](https://github.com/ignacio-mrtz/ml-zoomcamp/tree/main/zoomcamp_capstone_project/data)).

+Each row of the dataset contains information about a sale(customer information, detailed product specifications, and logistics information)

-Content
+Content:

 The dataset used for model building contains 10999 observations of 12 variables.
 The data contains the following information: